 Data on over tourism

-In 2018, the higher number of tourist entries are in March, October and November are 110,275, 119,098, and 132,116 respectively.
+In 2018, the higher number of tourist entries in March, October, and November are 110,275, 119,098, and 132,116 respectively.
 Whereas, the number of beds in hotels including both star and non-star has 40,856 in 2018/19.
-Generally, Kathmandu city is free from over tourism due to the high occupancy of hotels.
-But, urban cities like Pokhara, Chitwan, and rural cities like Muktinath, Gosaikunda, Pathivara, Rara lake experienced over tourism during festive seasons like October, November, and March.
+Generally, Kathmandu city is free from over-tourism due to the high occupancy of hotels.
+But, urban cities like Pokhara, Chitwan, and rural cities like Muktinath, Gosaikunda, Pathivara, and Rara lake experience tourism during festive seasons like October, November, and March.

-Also, investment for constructing new hotels, improvement, and construction of trails, establishing tourist information centers, and usage of digital features increases the possibility of over tourism in Nepal.
+Also, investment in constructing new hotels, improvement, and construction of trails, establishing tourist information centers, and usage of digital features increases the possibility of over tourism in Nepal.

 Does over tourism have an impact on Nepal at present?